ziyyy101/FizzBuzz/README.md

 That's your first big IntelliJ trick!
 There are lots more.

-Note: Recall that in Python we were in the habit of defining helpers with a leading underscore to mark them as being private — only to be called by the method using it as a helper and not by anyone outside the class.
-IntelliJ has done something similar here — when it extracted this method, it used the `private` access modifier for the extracted method.
+> Note: Recall that in Python we were in the habit of defining helpers with a leading underscore to mark them as being
+> private — only to be called by the method using it as a helper and not by anyone outside the class.
+IntelliJ has done
+> something similar here — when it extracted this method, it used the `private` access modifier for the extracted method.
-You'll learn more about the various access modifiers in your Java readings soon.
+> You'll learn more about the various access modifiers in your Java readings soon.

 ### Task 2.1: Publishing your changes

 Now that you've made your first edits to your code, you should ask git to save these changes for you.

-- [ ] Open the Terminal tab in IntelliJ and type `git status`, it will show you that you have modified `lab1.FizzBuzz.java` (and this README too!).
+- [ ] Open the Terminal tab in IntelliJ and type `git status`, it will show you that you have modified `FizzBuzz.java` (and possibly this README too!).

-We will save our local changes to `lab1.FizzBuzz.java` and then push the changes to your GitHub repository using a sequence of three git commands:
+We will save our local changes to `FizzBuzz.java` and then push the changes to your GitHub repository using a sequence of three git commands:

-1. `git add src/lab1.FizzBuzz.java`
+1. `git add src/FizzBuzz.java`
-   - this tells git to "stage" our changes to lab1.FizzBuzz.java.
-If you run `git status` again, you will see that `lab1.FizzBuzz.java` has a new status.
+   - this tells git to "stage" our changes to `FizzBuzz.java`.
+If you run `git status` again, you will see that `FizzBuzz.java` has a new status.
 2. `git commit -m "refactored to extract helper method"`
    - this actually records your changes to all "staged" files to your local git repository.
 You can again run `git status` to see what has happened.
-   - And if you run `git log`, you will see a record of all commits made so far in the repository.
+   - And if you run `git log`, you will see a record of _all_ commits made so far in the repository.
    - The `-m "refactored to extract helper method"` is the message briefly documenting what changes were made.
      You can put whatever message you want in the quotes, but try to keep it short and descriptive.
 3. `git push`
    - this last step is what actually sends your committed changes to your remote GitHub repository.
    - IMPORTANT: You likely won't have your system configured for this command to actually work directly, so you